WebDevTuts/shortness_of_life/README.md

 - The whole future lies in uncertainty: live immediately.

 - Life is divided into three periods, past, present and future.
 Of these, the present is short, the future is doubtful, the past is certain.

+- Some men are preoccupied even in their leisure: in their country house, on their couch, in the midst of solitude, even when quite alone, they are their own worst company.
+You could not call theirs a life of leisure, but an idle preoccupation.